In-Processing Considerations (For DTAs)

 After earning your way onto the coveted checklist, here are a few things you should do to ease a new person’s integration into your organization:

 - Determine who will create the DTS profile (first-time DoD employees only).
-If the person needs to self-register for a DTS profile, they should watch our First Time Log Into DTS demonstration, and you should give them the information they need to successfully create their DTS profile (e.g., DTS organization names).
+If the person needs to self-register for a DTS profile, they should check out DTS Guide 1: Getting Started, which should give them the information they need to successfully create their DTS profile (e.g., DTS organization names).
 However, if you will create the profile for them, figure out the best way of getting their personal information, while also protecting their PII.

 - Receive employees with an existing DTS profile into your organization.
 Then ask them to review their profile and update it accordingly.
 You may also have to update their permission levels and such things.
 Oh – and have the traveler confirm that their GTCC account information is up-to-date.